"Weird Al" Yankovic: Books

 Yankovic wrote When I Grow Up, a children's book released on February 1, 2011, and published by HarperCollins.
 The book features 8-year-old Billy presenting to his class the wide variety of imaginative career possibilities that he is considering.
 Yankovic stated that the idea for the book was based on his own "circuitous" career path.
 The book allows Yankovic to apply the humorous writing style found in his music in another medium, allowing him to use puns and rhymes.
-Yankovic worked with Harper Collins' editor Anne Hoppe—the first time that Yankovic has had an editor—and found her help to be a positive experience.
+Yankovic worked with HarperCollins' editor Anne Hoppe—the first time that Yankovic has had an editor—and found her help to be a positive experience.
 The book is illustrated by Wes Hargis, who, according to Yankovic, has "a childlike quality and a very fun quality and a very imaginative quality" that matched well with Yankovic's writing.
 The book reached the No. 4 position on The New York Times Best Seller list for Children's Picture Books for the week of February 20, 2011.

 Yankovic also wrote a sequel to When I Grow Up, 2013's My New Teacher and Me!.

-Yankovic became the first guest editor for Mad Magazine for their 533rd issue, published in April 2015.
+Yankovic became the first guest editor for Mad magazine for their 533rd issue, published in April 2015.

-Yankovic partnered with Z2 comics to produce The Illustrated Al: The Songs of "Weird Al" Yankovic, which was released on January 19, 2023.
+Yankovic partnered with Z2 Comics to produce The Illustrated Al: The Songs of "Weird Al" Yankovic, which was released on January 19, 2023.
 The book takes twenty of Yankovic's songs and illustrates them in comic form, each by different artists.
 Yankovic selected artists for the book based on past experience in working with the artists, but short of proofing the final work, was otherwise hands-off for various editorial choices.
 Following publication of The Illustrated Al, Yankovic started working with the illustrators to produce new videos for these older songs, the first which was released in January 2023.